openhab/openhab-addons/bundles/org.openhab.binding.sensorpush/README.md

 [SensorPush](https://www.sensorpush.com/) sells a line of battery-powered wireless sensors that, depending on the model, provide data on temperature, relative humidity, barometric pressure, dew point, and vapor pressure deficit (VPD).
 The sensors communicate using Bluetooth LE.
 While they can be used directly via BLE, when multiple sensors are in use they are typically configured to relay data to the cloud via the G1 WiFi Gateway.

 This binding retrieves sensor data from the SensorPush Gateway Cloud using a published API.
+It requires use of the G1 WiFi gateway and a connection to the SensorPush Gateway Cloud.

+Supported sensors: HT1, HT.W, and HTP.XW

 ## Supported Things

-Supported sensors: HT1, HT.W, and HTP.XW

-The binding requires use of the G1 WiFi gateway and a connection to the SensorPush Gateway Cloud.
+The binding supports the following thing types:

+* `cloudbridge` - Provides connectivity to the SensorPush Gateway Cloud.
-Note that the HTP.XW sensor has not yet been tested.
+* `sensor` - Represents a HT1, HT.W, or HTP.XW sensor.

 ## Discovery

 Automatic discovery is supported for the sensors, but not for the cloud gateway.
-It is recommended that you configure the cloudbridge thing manually and let the associated sensors be discovered automatically.
+It is recommended that you configure the cloudbridge thing manually using the UI and let the associated sensors be discovered automatically.

 ## Thing Configuration